ludberg/xGridResizer/README.md

 3. You will now have a new extension in Qlik Sense called xGridResizer.
 Drag this to the sheet you want to resize.
 4. You might have to save the app and reload before you can resize!
 5. Drag the slider to change the number of columns.

+You can not resize the grid in a published application

 ### Desktop